toslr/OL_mrcnn/docs/index.rst

    python format_data.py

+NB: your masks must be in the format (H,W).
+Make sure to have the objects in the masks as 0 values and the rest as non null values.
+Make sure to have all objects well delimited and non overlapping over each other.

 Retraining a single class model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Retraining is possible on a local machine or on a cloud service.
+This tool is adapted to the Sherlock architecture as well.

 - In the ``custom.py`` script, configure the following:
    - ``GRAYSCALE``: if True, the model will be trained on grayscale images.
 Default value is False.